M. Paul Hildreth: Pilot, Crew Leader, and P.O.W.

 Pilot Training

-In a relatively short period of time Paul grew from an Aviation Cadet to a B-17 first pilot and respected flight crew leader.
+In a relatively short period of time Paul advanced from an Aviation Cadet to a B-17 first pilot and respected flight crew leader.

 Combat

-Paul and his B-17G crew flying ‘The Old Bird’ faced perilous times, including 37 combat missions.
+Paul and his B-17G crew flying ‘The Old Bird’ faced perilous times over 37 combat missions.

 Memmingen Mission

-Paul manned ‘The Old Bird’ in its last seconds by himself so he and all the crew could survive a slaughterous onslaught of enemy fighters on the Memmingen Raid.
+Paul piloted ‘The Old Bird’ in its last seconds by himself so he and all the crew could survive a slaughterous onslaught of enemy fighters on the unescorted Memmingen Raid.

 P.O.W.

-Captured and relegated to Stalag Luft 1 in ‘Barth on the Baltic,’ Paul survived P.O.W. life until liberation and return to the states.
+Captured and relegated to Stalag Luft 1 in ‘Barth on the Baltic,’ Paul survived P.O.W. life until liberation and return to the states for discharge from military service.

 Crew